FarronF/limerick-council-meetings/meetings/2017/11/20-Monthly Meeting of Metropolitan District of Limerick/Minutes Re-Scheduled Monthly Meeting - Monthly Meeting of Metropolitan District of Limerick - 27th October 2017.md

 Meetings online.
 This is a matter which would require consideration at

-Metropolitan District level and would require an amendment of Standing Orders--- 7
+Metropolitan District level and would require an amendment of Standing Orders
+---
+7

 to allow for same.